zhong12350/zhong12350.github.io/contents/awards.md

-- Outstanding Student of Southern University of Science and Technology, 2025.
+- Outstanding Student of Southern University of Science and Technology（Rank Top 10%）, 2025.

-- Third-Prize Scholarship (SUSTech.), 2025.
+- Third-Prize Scholarship (SUSTech.)（Top 16%）, 2025.

 - Scored 99 points in the Physics subject of the New College Entrance Examination for Northeast China (Liaoning, Jilin, Heilongjiang),2024.